-The Firm typically requires a minimum fee of \$1250.00 per quarter (\$5,000 per year); however, all fees are negotiable at the sole discretion of IDA.
-For any client that has assets under management that are less than \$500,000, the minimum fee charged by IDA is will equate to more than 1%.
+The Firm requires a minimum fee of \$1250.00 per quarter (\$5,000 per year); however, there are certain circumstances where IDA will negotiate, lower, or waive the minimum.
+These include but are not limited to: (i) when a household is related to another household (family members living separately) that meets the minimum, (ii) when the client will meet the minimum within 12 months, (iii) clients that also pay financial planning, consulting or annuity trail revenue that meets the minimum amount, (iv) employees and their family members.
+All fees are negotiable at the sole discretion of IDA.
+For any client that has assets under management that are less than \$500,000, the minimum fee charged by IDA will equate to more than 1%.